 Your skills and training in graphic design may qualify you for a range of positions:

-Graphic designer employment is expected to grow by 3% from 2021 through 2031, slower than the 5% average rate for all occupations, but this statistic is industry dependent; employment for graphic designers in print media (newspapers, magazines, catalogs, etc.) is expected to shrink by more than 20%, while the job market for digital artists should see significant gains.
+Graphic designer employment will grow by 3% from 2022 through 2032, in line with all occupations, but this statistic is industry-dependent; work for graphic designers in print media (newspapers, magazines, catalogs, etc.) is expected to shrink by more than 20%, while the job market for digital artists should see decent gains.

-Graphic artists with web design and 3D animation experience will be especially sought after as demand increases for design projects that utilize interactive media for websites, mobile apps, video games, and emerging technologies like augmented reality (AR) and virtual reality (VR).
-In addition, the continued growth of Internet advertising is expected to increase the number of job opportunities for digital designers.
+Graphic artists with web design and 3D animation experience will be especially sought-after as demand increases for design projects that utilize interactive media for websites, mobile apps, video games, and emerging technologies like augmented reality (AR) and virtual reality (VR).
+In addition, the continued growth of Internet advertising will drive increased opportunities for digital designers.

 Source: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook